-A permanent or temporary stone filter dam installed across small streams and drainageways with a drainage area of 50 acres or less.
+A temporary stone filter dam installed across drainageways or in conjunction with a temporary sediment trap.
 This structure is installed to serve as a sediment-filtering device and to reduce storm water flow velocities.
 This practice may require a US Army Corps of Engineers permit.

-Re - RETAINING WALL
+Re-RETAINING WALL